Loopring/protocols/packages/loopring_v3/DESIGN.md

 Before the user can start trading he needs to create an account.
 An account allows a user to trade any token that is registered (or will be registered in the future).
 The account is linked to the `msg.sender` that created the account, creating a one-to-one mapping between Ethereum addresses and accounts.
 Any future interaction with the account on-chain that needs authentication needs to be done using the same `msg.sender`.

 The account needs an EdDSA public key.
 This public key will be stored in the Merkle tree for the account.
-Every request made for the account in off-chain requests (like orders) need to be signed using the corresponding private key.
+Every request made for the account in off-chain requests (like orders) needs to be signed using the corresponding private key.

 An account can be created using `createOrUpdateAccount`.
 When creating an account a user can also immediately deposit funds using `updateAccountAndDeposit` as both are handled by the same circuit. `updateAccountAndDeposit` can also be used by users to update the EdDSA public key which is used for signing off-chain requests.